Joaovitordebrito/purchase-service/README.md

 - **targetCurrency is the value of the chosen currency**
 - **convertedAmount is the value of the purchase converted to the chosen currency**

-If the country chosen does not have a currency data in the past 6 months the response will be:
+If the selected country does not have a currency data in the past 6 months the response will be:

     {
 		"error": "the purchase cannot be converted to the target currency"